 At every Bitcoin block N+1, the Stacks chain state is already written to the Bitcoin network till the start of tenure N. So even if malicious actors gain access to Stackers’s signing keys, they cannot rewrite Stacks history without rewriting Bitcoin history.

-MEV Reduction
+MEV reduction

 Miner Extractable Value (MEV) is a common problem on the Bitcoin blockchain.
 Essentially, miners can manipulate transaction ordering for more profits.
 In pre-Nakamoto Stacks, some Bitcoin miners could censor transactions of other Stacks miners to unfairly win block rewards.